That Blue Square Thing

 Autonomous vehicles

-Covers a wide range of online issues, including attempting to regulate social media and content on websites.
+Online Safety Act 2023 Covers a wide range of online issues, including attempting to regulate social media and content on websites and to allow the authorities access to encrypted messaging services.
 It will pass the requirement of keeping people safe on to providers, but also requires them to protect free speech.

 BBC article – 24 January 2022wiki link

-There are a wide range of issues with this and doubts about whether it's actually workable.
+There are a wide range of issues with this and doubts about whether much if it actually workable, especially access to encrypted messages.

 Privacy